-Andrew Feiler is a fifth generation Georgian.
+Andrew Feiler is photographer and author and a fifth generation Georgian.
 Having grown up Jewish in Savannah, he has been shaped by the rich complexities of the American South.
-Andrew has long been active in civic life.
+Feiler has long been active in civic life.
 He has helped create over a dozen community initiatives, serves on multiple not-for-profit boards, and is an active advisor to numerous elected officials and political candidates.
 His art is an extension of his civic values.

-Andrew’s newest book of photography, A Better Life for Their Children: Julius Rosenwald, Booker T. Washington, and the 4,978 Schools that Changed America, has just been published by the University of Georgia Press.
+Feiler’s newest book of photography, A Better Life for Their Children: Julius Rosenwald, Booker T. Washington, and the 4,978 Schools that Changed America, was recently published by the University of Georgia Press.
 This work is the first comprehensive photodocumentary of the program created by Tuskegee Institute principal Booker T. Washington and Sears, Roebuck & Company president Julius Rosenwald.
 From 1912 to 1937, this collaboration built 4,978 schools for African American children across 15 southern and border states and transformed America.

 Feiler’s Rosenwald school images have received a number of early honors.
 Photolucida named them a 2020 Top 50 portfolio and Photoville selected them for The Fence, an outdoor exhibition displayed internationally in eleven cities.
 They were also part of the Currents 2020 exhibition at the Ogden Museum of Southern Art in New Orleans.
 The solo exhibition of this work is now on tour and is on view at the Charlotte Museum of History in Charlotte, February 5, 2022 – June 18, 2022.